Effects of a Managed Chiropractic Benefit on the Use of Specific Diagnostic and Therapeutic Procedures in the Treatment of Low Back and Neck Pain

 The National Board of Chiropractic Examiners published reports based on a four-year study of chiropractic.
 These reports focused on three surveys including full-time, licensed U.S., Canadian and registered Australian and New Zealand chiropractic practitioners.
 The surveys and their resulting reports are titled Job Analysis of Chiropractic.

 Following publication of the Job Analysis of Chiropractic, the NBCE began to receive requests for permission to reproduce certain portions of the reports.
 In response to those requests, the NBCE has condensed relevant portions and reprinted them in this brochure.
-In recent years, numerous independent researchers and various government agencies have conducted studies which focus on the efficacy, appropriateness and cost-effectiveness of chiropractic treatment.
-Several of these important studies are listed below. |

 U.S. GOVERNMENT AGENCY REPORT